-The underlying geology is Charmouth Mudstone Formation - Mudstone (British Geological Survey website).
-The drift geology is Alluvium - Clay, Silt, Sand and Gravel (British Geological Survey website).
+The underlying geology is Branscombe Mudstone Formation - Mudstone across the west of the site, and Branscombe Mudstone Formation - Siltstone, Dolomitic across the east (British Geological Survey website).
+The drift geology is Alluvium - Clay, Silt, Sand and Gravel for the west of the site, and River Terrace Deposits (undifferentiated) - Sand and Gravel for the east (British Geological Survey website).

-The overlying soils are known as Fladbury 1 which are typical pelo-alluvial gley soils.
-These consist of stoneless clayey soils, calcareous in places (Soil Survey of England and Wales, Sheet 3 Midland and Western England).
+The overlying soils are known as Evesham 2 which are typical slowly permeable calcareous clayey soils (Soil Survey of England and Wales, Sheet 3, Midland and Western England).